-The pressure increase is the difference between the firing pressure and the compression pressure.
-The ICC sets the pressure increase limit eg to 40 bar to prevent mechanical overload to the engine.
+The pressure increase is the difference between the maximum firing pressure $p_F$ and the pressure at start of ignition $p_I$ .
+The ICC system sets the limit of this pressure increase related to the shop test results.
+This prevents mechanical overload to the engine.